MIG Equipment Facts. Part

 There is only one way to control a MIG weld and that is through control of the

-TO FURTHER SCREW UP A CONFUSED WELD INDUSTRY MAKE IT MORE COMPLEX
+TO FURTHER SCREW UP THEIR CONFUSED CUSTOMERS AND MAKE LIFE MORE COMPLEX FOR WELD SHOPS,

 it's sophisticated pulsed MIG equipment, Panasonic is proud to claim it provides